1joshy/simpleportscanner/README.md

 # Password Strength Checker

-This Python script checks password strenght and compares it against real-world breaches.
+This Python script checks password strenght and compares it against real-world breaches, with a little Josh flavor added in the responses!

 ## How to Use
 1. Install Python (if you haven't already).